 God raises us from death to life.
 That’s how every Christian becomes a Christian.
 Yet the details of our conversions are as different as each of us.
 God writes many unique stories in His one big story of saving people for Himself.
 We’re telling these stories on Sunday mornings.

-This past week, we heard from one church member, Justin.
+This past week, we heard from Dylan.
 Here is his salvation story:

 Amen!
 May God write more salvation stories among us.